Electronics and Computer Science (ECS), University of Southampton

 Research

+We are committed to ensuring that new knowledge developed from our research makes an impact.
 Much of our leading-edge research takes place with support from our industrial partners.
-Our strategic long-term partnerships include ORCHID a multi-million pound, five-year interdisciplinary project with BAE Systems, led by Professor Nick Jennings, which aims to define and develop the new science of human-agent collectives.
-Our latest research developments are described on our Research pages.
+Our strategic long-term partnerships include ORCHID a multi-million pound, five-year interdisciplinary project with BAE Systems, led by Professor Nick Jennings, which aims to define and develop the new science of human-agent collectives; and PRiME, a £5.6M national collaboration, led by Professor Bashir Al-Hashimi, which will undertake creative research into the design and implementation of energy-efficient and dependable embedded systems with many-core processors.

 Facilities